-AWS network topology diagrams are used for many important tasks.
+AWS cloud architecture diagrams are used for many important tasks.
 Depending on your role, you will most likely be interested in the elements on the diagram that you are responsible for.

 If you are a part of the security team, the security groups, access control lists and open ports will most likely be the elements that are of most concern.
 If you are a network architect, the overall construction of the network topology and making sure what was designed has been built would be one of your main uses for an up to date network topology diagram.

 The uses for an accurate up to date network diagram are endless.
 They can be used for: